allseen-com/adk-samples/roadmap.md

 ### Phase 2: TripWays API Integration (Estimated: 2 weeks)

+1.  **TripWays API Authentication:**
+    *   Locate where the `TRIPWAYS_API_KEY` is going to be used in the code.
+    *   Implement the authentication logic for the TripWays WordPress REST API, using the `TRIPWAYS_API_KEY` environment variable.
+2.  **Create tools or modules to access the API**:
+    *   Create the modules to connect to the API.
+    *   Create tools to fetch tours and destinations from the API.
+    *   Create the tools to parse the responses and handle errors.
+3.  **Update the agents:**
+    *   Update the `place_agent` to use the new tools.
+    *   Update the `root_agent` to use the `place_agent`.
-1.  **Authenticate with TripWays WordPress REST API**:
+4.  **Authenticate with TripWays WordPress REST API**:
         *   Implement authentication mechanism (e.g., API key, OAuth).
         *   Store API credentials securely.
-2.  **Retrieve Tour Packages and Destination Data**:
+5.  **Retrieve Tour Packages and Destination Data**:
         *   Implement API calls to fetch tours and destinations.
         *   Handle pagination if necessary.

 3.  **Handle API Responses and Errors**:
     *   Implement error handling for API requests.
     *   Parse and validate API responses.